x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 I ran the Chi-square Test, and Kolmogorov-Smirnov Test.

 I utilized the Chi-Square Test function in Excel to obtain the results below.
+Degrees of freedom are found by taking Rows-1 * Columns-1, so in this case the DF=100; however the function in excel takes this into consideration.
-The Chi-Square Test indicates that the MINISTD_RAND has the highest X2 value, and that the MT has the lowest X2 value; this likely means that MT is the most uniform for the random values.
+The Chi-Square Test p values indicates that all values are lower than .05, which means they are statistically significant, or that the numbers are likely to some degree to be distributed uniformly and randomly.
+Additionally, MINISTD_RAND has the highest value, and MT has the lowest value; this likely means that MT is the most uniform for the random values.

 I learned/utilized the Kolmogorov-Smirnov Test in excel by watching a Youtube video (see references below).
 The Komogorov-Smirnov Test